5upernova-heng/EventManager-Frontend/README.md

 Essiencial

 1. Map:
-   1. The result of routes;
-   2. Show inside view of some buildings;
+   1. Show inside view of some buildings;
-   3. support different screen size
 2. With backend:
    1. Remind Fetcher
    1. Search method